Clinical evaluation report (CER) for medical devices Overview

-Any device intended to be marketed in the European Union must bear a CE mark.
-The process and data requirements for obtaining CE certification of Medical Devices varies with the class of a device.
-Low risk class I devices can carry out CE-Self Certification, whereas other classes of devices (IIa, IIb, III) must process the CE mark certification through an accredited Notified Body.
-The manufacturer must submit CE technical file to NB for evaluation and issuance of CE mark approval and issuance of CE certificate.
-The Clinical Evaluation Report (CER) is one of the documents that shall be submitted along with the CE Technical File for complying with CE marking requirements.Book a meeting with our CER experts
+Any device intended to be marketed in the European Union (EU) must bear a CE mark.
+CER requirements include process and data requirements for obtaining CE certification of medical devices vary with the class of a device.
+Low-risk class I devices can carry out CE-Self Certification.
+In contrast, other classes of devices (IIa, IIb, III) must process the CE mark certification through an accredited Notified Body (NB).
+The manufacturer must submit CE technical file to NB for evaluation and issuance of CE mark approval and issuance of the CE certificate.
+The Clinical Evaluation Report (CER) for medical devices is required to be submitted along with the CE Technical File to comply with CE marking requirements.Book a meeting with our CER experts

 What is a Clinical Evaluation Report (CER)?

-A Clinical Evaluation Report (CER) consists of scientific literature and analyzed clinical data that was collected either from a clinical investigation of your device, or the results of other studies on substantially equivalent devices.
+A Clinical Evaluation Report (CER) consists of scientific literature and analyzed clinical data that was collected either from a clinical investigation of your device or the results of other studies on substantially equivalent devices.
 The Clinical Evaluation Report of a medical device demonstrates that the device achieves its intended purpose without exposing users and patients to further risk.

-The clinical evaluation of medical devices as framed in the Clinical Evaluation Report (CER) is based on the factors listed below.
+The clinical evaluation of medical devices, as framed in the Clinical Evaluation Report (CER), is based on the factors listed below.

 - Scientific literature currently available; and/or